-I see clutter as more if a psychological than a physical issue.
-Holding on to the past with via my old little black dress that I will never wear.
+I see clutter as more of a psychological than a physical issue.
+For example, holding on to the past via my old little black dress that I will never wear.
 Or fantasizing about the future – I might use my white jeans if/when…

 This can cause anger and unhappiness.

 Waking up in the bedroom with clothing everywhere, going to the bathroom with endless crappy boxes, going to the kitchen with greasy dishes and useless gear.
 No wonder we reach for that candy bar by the time we get to work.

 So, I can conclude the problem with clutter is stagnant energy in our lives.
 It can keep us living in the past.
 It can affect how we treat ourselves and others.
 It can affect our weight.

 The process of clearing clutter is about letting go.